-A Christian modern reading of the Bible should never question its authenticity.
-Instead, it should try to discern the truth in the poetic text, which is highly charged with symbols, parables, metaphors and smilies.
+A Christian reading of the Bible must not question its authenticity.
+Instead, it needs to try to discern the truth in the poetic text, which is highly charged with symbols, allegories, metaphors and smiles.

-Most importantly, a Christian reading of the Holy Book should be based on the ‘method’ that Jesus himself has taught.
+Most importantly, Christian reading of the Holy Book has to be based on the ‘method’ that Jesus himself has taught.
 The entire Matthew 13 was an explanation of the style in which the whole Bible was written, and a demonstration on how to break its code, as far as laymen are concerned.

 Example 1= Matthew 13:18-23

 The parable was based on an analogy(1) between the context in the story and the real context of the receivers of the message of Christ.
 The parts of the analogy are as follows: